HOME WISE Uranium Project > Mining & Milling > Issues >

 300 demonstrate in Sept-Îles for uranium mining moratorium in Québec

 On Jan.
 26, 2009, some 300 people held a demonstration in Sept-Îles for a permanent uranium mining moratorium in Québec.
 Later the same day city councillors voted unanimously in favour of a resolution asking the province to declare a permanent moratorium on uranium mining in its territory.
-Terra Ventures Inc. external link is performing uranium exploration around Lac Kachiwiss some 20 km north of the city.
+Terra Ventures Inc. is performing uranium exploration around Lac Kachiwiss some 20 km north of the city.
 (Le Soleil Jan.
 27, 2009; Montreal Gazette Feb.
 7, 2009)

 Matoush project